Marketing to Doctors, Part 2: Messaging & Segmentation

 All marketing should build trust.
 When marketing to doctors, trust is especially important.

-It’s also worth noting that clinical marketing is a minefield of rules and regulations, so be careful about your both platforms and claims.
+It’s also worth noting that clinical marketing is a minefield of rules and regulations, so be careful with both your platforms and your claims.

 I’ll talk about the ethics and regulations of marketing to doctors in a future post, but in the meantime, please be sure that you stick to the golden rules: